JustAnyones/Plugin-creator-website/docs/docs/guides/glsl/custom-shaders.md

 float edge = length(diff);
 ```

 The dUnit variable is a uniform float value that contains the distance between two pixels in the world texture in UV-Coordinates.
 It's effectively 1 / size of the world texture.
-We can use it to calculate the locations of the neighboring pixels for the lookups.
+We can use it to calculate the locations of the neighbouring pixels for the lookups.
 When we visualize these edges it looks like this:

 ![](../../assets/guides/custom-shaders/image5.png)

 As you can see this filter also detect edges in regions with noise like on the trees.
-Furthermore, since we only compare the center pixel to the left and upper neighboring pixels, we cannot show edges to transparency on the right or bottom side of buildings (as these pixels will be transparent as well).
+Furthermore, since we only compare the center pixel to the left and upper neighbouring pixels, we cannot show edges to transparency on the right or bottom side of buildings (as these pixels will be transparent as well).

 So we _may_ need to sample two more neighbors after all:
 ```glsl